jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/delegationProcess/delegationProcess.rst

 Envelope delegation process
 ===========================

-Envelope delegation is a process which allows to delegate all actions assigned to recepient mailbox in the envelope processing flow to other mailbox.
+Envelope delegation is a process which allows to delegate all actions assigned to recipient mailbox in the envelope processing flow to other mailbox.
 In other words it can be called envelope forwarding.

 How to send envelope for delegation
 ===================================